LucasAndrad/brval/README.md

 # Brval
 This is a gem to validate many Brazilian codes.
-Because it's common to use many gems, libs and even copy and paste methods found around the internet.
+Because it's common to use many gems, libs and even copy and paste methods found around the internet to do that.

 So the idea of Brval gem is: reunite all those validations methods in one single gem, making our lives even "easier" to develop Ruby apps.